 Are you planning your first trip to Hawaii and want some helpful Hawaii travel tips?
-Find out things that no one tells you before you plan a trip to Kauai!
+Find out things no one tells you before planning a trip to Kauai!

-This post about how to plan a trip to Kauai contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how to plan a trip to Kauai was written by Hawaii travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-My friends are constantly asking my advice for how to plan a trip to Hawaii.
-I think it’s because I’ve traveled there more than 35 times in the past 25 years and I usually know where to get the best Hawaii vacation deals.
+My friends are constantly asking for advice on how to plan a trip to Hawaii.
+I think it’s because I’ve traveled there more than 40 times in the past 25 years, and I usually know where to get the best Hawaii vacation deals.
+Here, I will give you some tips you must know when you’re starting to plan a trip to Kauai.

-If you want to plan an epic vacation to Hawaii, the hardest thing is choosing which Hawaiian island is best for your family.
+If you want to plan an epic vacation in Hawaii, the hardest part is choosing which of the Hawaiian islands is best for your family.

-We’ve taken our kids to Kauai several times since they were babies and we’ve figured out a lot of Kauai tips and tricks that we wish we would have known before our trips.
+We’ve taken our kids to Kauai several times since they were babies, and we’ve figured out a lot of Kauai tips and tricks that we wish we had known before our trips.

-Plus, my mom lives there so we know lots of insider information!
+Plus, my mom lives there, so we have lots of insider information!

 Whether you are planning a Hawaiian vacation for the first time or it’s just your first trip to Kauai, you need to read this first!

-Keep scrolling for my top travel tips for Kauai!
+Keep scrolling for my top must-know Kauai travel tips!

 Find out the best 101 Things to do in Kauai with Kids!